Idorobots/fullstack-challenge-1/README.md

 ```

 Alternatively, you can start a static file server inside of the `dist` directory instead of building a Docker image for the frontend.

+## Caveats
+Some liberties were taken during the development:

+- Frontend isn't responsive nor follows any coherent desings - I'm not much of a UI designer, so I didn't bother with the looks as much as with the inner workings down the stack.